The A+ Strain Mushroom — All You Need to Know

-A-Strain is relatively easy to grow and can produce good yields when grown in favorable conditions.
-However, producing multiple healthy flushes can prove difficult due to contamination aspects.
+The A+ Strain is relatively easy to grow and can produce good yields when grown in favorable conditions.
+However, producing multiple healthy flushes can prove difficult due to issues with contamination.

-When consumed, it produces good visuals and a strong feeling of euphoria.
-It’s also a reliable choice for people looking to microdose using psilocybin mushrooms.
+When consumed, the A+ Strain produces excellent visuals and a strong feeling of euphoria.
+It’s also a reliable choice for people looking to microdose psilocybin-containing mushrooms.

 |Cultivation||Beginner or Intermediate|

 The specific origins of this strain are lost in time, and even after much research, we’ve uncovered very little information.

 A+ was “developed” — or introduced — by Shroomery.org user, Mr. G, but it’s unclear whether he discovered the strain or where exactly he found it.
 However, this strain clearly thrives in more tropical or subtropical growing conditions and likely comes from either a South American strain or Southeast Asian Psilocybe cubensis strain.

 Even with a blurry history, this is a fantastic strain for anyone wanting a mushroom of above-average potency that has the potential to produce good yields.